JaneliaSciComp/SongExplorer/README.md

 of "detected" `kinds to use` you'll want to set this to a large number, as it does not matter if the number of samples which pass the "time" threshold far exceeds the "frequency" threshold, or vice versa.
-Output are three files in the ground-truth directory: "activations.log", "activations-samples.log", and "activations.npz".
+Output are three files in the `Ground Truth` directory: "activations.log", "activations-samples.log", and "activations.npz".
 The two ending in ".log" report any errors, and the ".npz" file contains the actual data in binary format.